CodingJack/Advanced-Color-Picker/README.md

 ## Considerations

-If used in cases where all browsers must be accounted for, disable the "multiStops" and "conic" options.
+If used in cases where all browsers must be accounted for, set the "multiStops" and "conic" options to false.